Judge rules for school board in lawsuit | The Stokes News

 Both parties filed for summary judgment in November 2019.
 On Feb.
 18, 2020, the court ruled for the Board of Education and the plaintiffs filed an appeal several weeks later.

-Judge Wood rejected the argument that Osborne was to be given special status because she was a female. “… The complaint is devoid of any factual allegations sufficient to establish that Lauren was treated differently from similarly situated male students, it fails to state the first element of an equal protection violation based on Lauren’s gender,” Wood writes.
+Judge Wood rejected the argument that the student was to be given special status because she was a female. “… The complaint is devoid of any factual allegations sufficient to establish that the student was treated differently from similarly situated male students, it fails to state the first element of an equal protection violation based on the student’s gender,” Wood writes.
 Similarly, Wood points out that the Supreme Court has “held that the disabled are not a suspect or quasi-suspect class entitled to special protection under the Equal Protection Clause.”

-The plaintiffs also alleged that the Board deprived Osborne of her right to due process.
+The plaintiffs also alleged that the Board deprived the student of her right to due process.
 But again Judge Wood said the complaint did not provide facts toward that conclusion.

 The plaintiffs charged that the school board failed to train and supervise its employee.
-“Here, King is the only individual Plaintiffs allege to have abused Lauren,” Wood responds.
+“Here, King is the only individual plaintiffs allege to have abused the student,” Wood responds.
 “King was not a subordinate of the Board.
-No school employee is alleged to have committed acts upon Lauren that violated her substantive due process rights to bodily integrity and to be free from sexual abuse.
+No school employee is alleged to have committed acts upon the student that violated her substantive due process rights to bodily integrity and to be free from sexual abuse.
 Thus, a claim that the Board failed to properly train or supervise its employees or subordinates fails.”

-“While we sympathize with Plaintiffs for the irreparable harm Lauren suffered, we must find the trial court properly granted summary judgment under our current tort law.”
+“While we sympathize with plaintiffs for the irreparable harm the student suffered, we must find the trial court properly granted summary judgment under our current tort law.”

-Finally, the plaintiffs’ Title IX claim “fails because no school employee or Board member had actual knowledge of King’s sexual abuse of Lauren until after he had been arrested and terminated.”
+Finally, the plaintiffs’ Title IX claim “fails because no school employee or Board member had actual knowledge of King’s sexual abuse of The student until after he had been arrested and terminated.”

 Appeals Court judges John Arrowood and Richard Dietz concurred with Wood’s ruling in separate opinions.